Navigating your site toward market maturity

 What actions should a retailer take in each phase?

 There are four core actions that correspond to the four phases of deregulation (market maturity).
-They are: preparation, refinement, optimization and site maximization.
+They are: preparation, definition, excellence and sustainable competitive advantage.

 That is why your focus, as you navigate your site toward market maturity, should be on solidifying the aspects of your site that you know can perform regardless of price: the volume magnets.